Ubadub/573-SADTech/README.md

   ```
   Note: You might need to merge the `outputs/` folder downloaded from Google Drive with the `outputs/` folder in the git repository.

-  2. For condor: Run `condor_submit D3.cmd` from root directory of our repo (ensuring you have Anaconda or Miniconda installed)
+  2. For condor: Run `condor_submit D4.cmd` from root directory of our repo (ensuring you have Anaconda or Miniconda installed)
   3. For local:
     - Install the conda environment following the instructions below, under "Development & Contribution Guidelines" >> "Local Development Setup".
     - Edit the Anaconda paths on lines 4, 5, as appropriate.
-    - Then, run `./src/d3_run.sh` from the root directory of our repo.
+    - Then, run `./src/d4_run.sh` from the root directory of our repo.

 ## Shared Task Description

-TODO
+We are participating in the "Multimodal Abusive Language Detection and Sentiment Analysis: DravidianLangTech@RANLP 2023" shared task hosted on CodaLab.
+This shared task has two subtasks: abusive language detection in Tamil, and sentiment analysis in both Tamil and Malayalam (members of the Dravidian language family).
+Both tasks are multimodal, consisting of videos paired with files containing just their audio tracks as well as (sometimes partial) text transcripts.
+For the purposes of this class, we will be working on the second subtask of sentiment analysis in Tamil and Malayalam.
+Our task is to categorize text written in either Tamil or Malayalam into 5 different categories: Highly Negative, Negative, Neutral, Positive, or Highly Positive.
+The data is ordinal, that is, the categories are discrete and there exists a total order over them, but the distances between the categories are taken to be unknown or not well-defined.

 ## Development & Contribution Guidelines